Marianne is from Edinburgh in Scotland. She enjoys travelling and has visited Hungary at least once or twice a year for the last few years.

 JK Rowling Did Not Write Most of Harry Potter in the Elephant House

-Just down the road from Greyfriar's Bobby you can find a cafe called the Elephant House which advertises itself as 'the Birthplace of Harry Potter'.
+Just down the road from Greyfriar's Bobby you can find a cafe called the Elephant House which advertises itself as 'the Birthplace of Harry Potter.'
 Except well, it isn't really...it was one of several cafes that JK Rowling visited when writing Harry Potter.
-The one which she spent most time writing in was a cafe around the corner on South Bridge called Nicholson's Cafe, which was owned by her brother in law.
+The one in which she spent the most time writing was a cafe around the corner on South Bridge called Nicholson's Cafe, which was owned by her brother-in-law.